priyadarshni/CommitMessageClassification/README.md

 ## Data Set used in this project:

-For this project, commits from projects written in java, C, C++ is used.
+For this project, commits from projects written in java, C, C++ are used.
 To fetch data from GitProc we need to provide   GitHub project URL and this software gives .sql files of data.
 Data includes commits, author id, date, time of commit, refactoring details, classes, ﬁle path, etc.

 * Data directory has test data file containing commits for projects written in C, C++, Java.
 It is publicly accessible.
 The actual file I am using for this project is not publicly accessible.